MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 The single-app Microsoft Edge kiosk mode types include:

-1. **Digital / Interactive signage** devices display a specific site in full-screen mode where Microsoft Edge runs InPrivate mode.
-Examples of Digital signage are, a rotating advertisement or menu.
+1. **Digital / Interactive signage** devices display a specific site in full-screen mode in which Microsoft Edge runs InPrivate mode.
+Examples of Digital signage are a rotating advertisement or menu.
 Examples of Interactive signage are an interactive museum display or restaurant order/pay station.

 2. **Public browsing** devices run a limited multi-tab version of InPrivate and are the only app available.
 Users can’t minimize, close, or open new Microsoft Edge windows or customize Microsoft Edge.
 Users can clear browsing data, downloads and restart Microsoft Edge by clicking “End session.”
 You can configure Microsoft Edge to restart after a period of inactivity by using the “Configure kiosk reset after idle timeout” policy.
-For example, an information kiosk at a public library.
+An example usage of this mode is an information kiosk at a public library.

     ![single-app kiosk mode public browsing station](images/single-app-pbs.png)

 ### Multi-app kiosk
 When you set up Microsoft Edge kiosk mode in multi-app assigned access, Microsoft Edge runs a limited multi-tab version of InPrivate or a normal browsing version.
-For more details about running a multi-app kiosk, or fixed-purpose device, see [Set up a multi-app kiosk](https://aka.ms/Ckmq4n).
+For more details about running a multi-app kiosk, or fixed-purpose device, see [Create a Windows 10 kiosk that runs multiple apps](https://docs.microsoft.com/en-us/windows/configuration/lock-down-windows-10-to-specific-apps).
 Here you learn how to create kiosks that run more than one app and the benefits of a multi-app kiosk, or fixed-purpose device.

 The multi-app Microsoft Edge kiosk mode types include:

 3.  **Public browsing** (shared browsing) supports browsing the internet and runs InPrivate with minimal features available.
 In this configuration, Microsoft Edge can be one of many apps available.
-Users can minimize, close, and open multiple InPrivate windows.
+Users can, close and open multiple InPrivate windows.
 On a multi-app kiosk device, Microsoft Edge can interact with other applications.
 For example, users can install extensions from Microsoft Store if Microsoft Store is set up in assigned access.
 You can enable Enterprise Mode to automatically switch users to Internet Explorer 11 for sites that need backward compatibility support.

     ![multi-app public browsing station](images/multi-app-pbs.png)

-4.  **Normal mode** runs a full version of Microsoft Edge, but some features may not work depending on what other apps you configured in assigned access.
+4.  **Normal mode** mode runs a full version of Microsoft Edge, but some features may not work depending on what other apps you configured in assigned access.
 For example, if the Microsoft Store is not set up, users cannot install extensions.
-If the user logs in with an MSA, their browsing data will roam with them.
-If you also have Internet Explorer 11 set up in assigned access; you can enable Enterprise Mode to automatically switch users to Internet Explorer 11 for sites that need backward compatibility support.
+If you also have Internet Explorer 11 set up in assigned access, you can enable Enterprise Mode to automatically switch users to Internet Explorer 11 for sites that need backward compatibility support.

     ![normal mode kiosk app](images/normal-mode.png)